mooreds/docs-1/references/sql-operations.md

 EXPAND BY vals as aliasedVals
 ```

-Will create a row for each item in `vals`:
+Will create the following result set:

 ```javascript
 [